jin06/awesome-CoAP/README.md

 # awesome-CoAP

-A curated list of awesome things related to CoAP, that is Constrained Application Protocol
+A curated list of awesome things related to CoAP, that is Constrained Application Protocol.

 Inspired by [awesome-php](https://github.com/ziadoz/awesome-php).